Barrow-in-Furness: Architecture

 Barrow is one of Britain's few planned towns, and the spacious tree-lined avenues within the oldest parts of the town (including Central Barrow, Hindpool and Salthouse) are more akin to the layout of a much larger city.
+Planned by an industrialist, however the town is "not as picturesque as the towns nearby", so newcomers often choose to move into one of the surrounding towns.
 The town centre is distinguished by its Victorian and Edwardian era civic buildings, such as the Town Hall, Main Public Library, former Technical School, former Central Fire Station, Salvation Army Building, Custom House, National Westminster Bank, The Duke of Edinburgh Hotel, St. George's Church, St. Mary's RC Church and St. James' Church.
 Oppositely, several distinctive buildings have been demolished in Barrow since the mid-20th century as a result of neglect or war damage, amongst the most iconic are Abbots Wood, Barrow Central Railway Station, Infield House, North Lonsdale Hospital, Scotch Buildings and the Waverley Hotel.
 Lancaster architects Sharpe, Paley and Austin were prolific throughout the development of Barrow.
 A number of Barrow's landmark buildings were constructed from locally sourced sandstone, evident from the high number of brown and red coloured stone buildings in the town.
 Similar materials were used in a number of local buildings in the early 20th century, and often accompanied by terracotta.
 There are also an increasing number of modern office buildings as well as the shipyard's construction halls which dominate much of Barrow's skyline.
 Despite much of Barrow having been constructed from the late 19th to mid 20th centuries, architectural styles vary greatly across the town from the Art Deco John Whinnerah Institute to the Byzantine style St. John's Church, Neo-Elizabethan Abbey House and Tudor Revival Vickerstown estate.